-Student loans made through the Federal Perkins Loan and Nursing Student Loan Programs comprise substantially all of the loans to students at June 30, 2018 and 2017.
-The Perkins Loan Program provides for cancellation of a loan at rates of 10% to 30% per year up to a maximum of 100% if the participant complies with certain provisions.
+The Federal Perkins Loan Program provides for cancellation of a loan at rates of 10% to 30% per year up to a maximum of 100% if the participant complies with certain provisions.
 Historically, the federal government reimburses the University for amounts cancelled under these provisions.
-For 2018 and 2017, the University did not receive this reimbursement.
+For 2019 and 2018, the University did not receive this reimbursement.
 As the University determines that loans are uncollectible and not eligible for reimbursement by the federal government, the loans are written off and assigned to the U.S. Department of Education.
 The University has provided an allowance for uncollectible loans, which, in management's opinion, is sufficient to absorb loans that will ultimately be written off.
-At June 30, 2018 and 2017, the allowance for uncollectible loans was estimated to be \$786,746 and \$806,102, respectively.
+At June 30, 2019 and 2018, the allowance for uncollectible loans was estimated to be \$861,039 and \$786,746, respectively.